ubuntu-core/snappy-jenkins/README.md

 creates a `backup.tar.gz` file in the current directory with all the existing executions of the jobs, being `<environment>` `local` or `remote` (default).

-This backup files can be restored to a running server with:
+These backup files can be restored to a running server with:

     $ ./bin/jenkins/restore.sh /path/to/backup/file <environment>